-We have received Rare Pediatric Disease designation by the FDA for NGN-401 for the treatment of Rett syndrome and for NGN-101 for the treatment of CLN5 Batten disease.
+We have received Rare Pediatric Disease designation by the FDA for NGN-401 for the treatment of Rett syndrome.
 However, Rare Pediatric Disease designation for any of our product candidates does not guarantee that the BLA for the product will qualify for a priority review voucher upon approval, and it does not lead to a faster development or regulatory review process, or increase the likelihood that our product candidates will receive marketing approval.

 Under the Rare Pediatric Disease Priority Review Voucher program, upon the approval of a qualifying BLA for the treatment of a rare pediatric disease, the sponsor of such an application would be eligible for a rare pediatric disease priority review voucher that can be used to obtain priority review for a subsequent BLA or NDA.
 If a product candidate is designated before September 30, 2024, it is eligible to receive a voucher if it is approved before September 30, 2026.
-While we have obtained Rare Pediatric Disease designations for NGN-401 for the treatment of Rett syndrome and for NGN-101 for the treatment of CLN5 Batten disease, it is unlikely that these product candidates will be approved by September 30, 2026.
-If approval is not obtained by then, we would not be in a position to obtain a priority review voucher, unless Congress further reauthorizes the program beyond the current sunset date in September 2024.
+While we have obtained Rare Pediatric Disease designation for NGN-401 for the treatment of Rett syndrome, it is unlikely that this product candidate will be approved by September 30, 2026.
+If approval is not obtained by then, we would not be in a position to obtain a priority review voucher, unless Congress further reauthorizes the program beyond the current sunset dates, which require that a product designated as being for a rare pediatric disease be approved by September 30, 2026.
 Additionally, designation of a biological product for a rare pediatric disease does not guarantee that a BLA will meet the eligibility criteria for a rare pediatric disease priority review voucher at the time the application is approved.
 Finally, a Rare Pediatric Disease designation does not lead to faster development or regulatory review of the product or increase the likelihood that it will receive marketing approval.